 Best Suburbs for Public Transport in Perth, The 2026 Guide

-In 2026, Perth's public transport network has been transformed by METRONET infrastructure, creating genuine opportunities for buyers who prioritise easy commuting.
-Whether you're a government worker heading to the CBD, a professional with hybrid work arrangements, or a family wanting car-free weekend options, proximity to quality public transport can significantly impact both your lifestyle and your property's long-term appeal.
+Perth's public transport network has been transformed by METRONET infrastructure, creating genuine opportunities for buyers who prioritise easy commuting.
+Whether you're a government worker heading to the CBD, a professional with hybrid work arrangements, or a family wanting car-free weekend options, proximity to quality public transport can significantly affect both your lifestyle and your property's long-term appeal.

-The past 18 months have delivered major rail upgrades across Perth, with the Ellenbrook line opening in December 2024, the new Midland station launching in February 2026, and the Thornlie-Cockburn line connecting southern suburbs in mid-2025.
-Whether you're buying in Bayswater - Mount Lawley or Joondalup across northern Perth, understanding which suburbs offer the strongest transport connections helps you make a more informed purchase decision.
+The past few years have delivered major rail upgrades across Perth, with the Ellenbrook line opening in December 2024, the new Midland station launching in February 2026, and the Thornlie-Cockburn line connecting southern suburbs in mid-2025.
+Whether you're buying in Bayswater- Mount Lawley or Joondalup across northern Perth, understanding which suburbs offer the strongest transport connections helps you make a more informed purchase decision.

 Launch Finance helps Perth buyers assess both the loan structure and location strategy that suits their commuting needs, completely free of charge.